alexdevero/alex-devero-blog/__drafts__/draft--optional-chaining.md

 ## Undefined variables

 Optional chaining works only with existing variables.
 If you try to use it on some undefined (non-existing) variable JavaScript will always throw a `ReferenceError`.
-So, make sure the variable you want to work with exits, because the `?` operator can't help you here.
+So, make sure the variable you want to work with exists because the `?` operator can't help you here.

 ```JavaScript
 // Try to access property in undefined variable